 Description

-The Little Rosie is an off-grid and mobile application inverter ideal for supporting large appliances such as air conditioning, pumps, or air compressors.
-Built on the same platform as the Midnite Rosie 7048RE, the Little Rosie’s ability to handle significant overloads means reliable power for even the most demanding equipment.
+The Little Rosie is an off-grid and mobile inverter ideal for supporting large appliances such as air conditioning, pumps, or air compressors.
+Built on the same platform as the MidNite Rosie 7048RE, the Little Rosie’s ability to handle significant overloads means reliable power for even the most demanding equipment.

 The Little Rosie features battery charger backoff and AC support.
 Battery charger backoff allows the Little Rosie to reduce the amount of current sent to batteries, up to the programmable maximum AC input limit.
 The Little Rosie’s AC support feature permits current draw from the battery to blend with AC input, sharing the load.
 These features combined mitigate the chances of overloading an incoming AC connection entirely while ensuring it is fully utilized.